eyurtsev/kor/README.md

 * Slow!
 It uses large prompts with examples, and works best with the larger slower LLMs.
 * Crashing for long enough pieces of text!
 Context length window could become limiting when working with large forms or long text inputs.
+* Incorrectly grouping results (see documentation section on objects).

 ## Potential Changes